 I’ve never enjoyed the sight of a stack of unclaimed papers on my desk–or the feeling that I could provide no better venue for student scholarship.
-In my classes, then, I seek to build assignments wherein students can produce work for a wider and more public audience.
+In my classes, I build assignments wherein students can produce work for a wider and more public audience.
 Below, I share some of that work from over the years.

 — Students from Global Environmental History (Fall ’18), created StoryMaps with the help of Janine Glathar and Carrie Pirmann (both in Bucknell’s Library and Information Technology unit).
 Here are a few:

 - Jenna Farmer and Morgan Price, “Beneath the Green Carpet“

 - Brianna Bjordahl, Caroline Hromy, and Emily Konishi, “Mountain Biodiversity Loss“

 — Students from “Environmental Humanities” created websites on ideas of nature.
 Here are a few that stood out:

 - “The Ethical Dilemma of Hunting” by Katie Dwyer